Venom (2018 film): Revival

 Venom was revived by Sony in March 2016, with Arad and Tolmach producing, and Dante Harper writing a new screenplay.
 The project was envisioned as a standalone film launching its own franchise, unrelated to Sony and Marvel Studios' new Spider-Man films.
 A year later, Sony gave the film an October 5, 2018, release date, and explained that Kurtzman was not involved with the new project.
 No new director had been signed, and Scott Rosenberg and Jeff Pinkner were now writing the screenplay.
 Venom was expected to begin a new shared universe independent of the MCU, and was initially aiming for an R-rating on a smaller budget, inspired by 20th Century Fox's success doing so with the X-Men films Deadpool (2016) and Logan (2017).
 Sony's director shortlist for the film was believed to include Adi Shankar, known for his dark, R-rated takes "on the properties he grew up on", and Adam Wingard.
 In May, Sony announced that Tom Hardy would star as Eddie Brock and Venom in Venom, to be directed by Ruben Fleischer and officially begin a new shared universe, later titled "Sony's Spider-Man Universe".
 Fleischer was chosen after a long search by Sony, and as a longtime fan of the character expressed excitement at the visual possibilities of portraying Venom on film and the potential thematic ideas associated with the character such as duality.
-David F. Sandberg met with Sony beforehand to discuss the possibility of directing the film, reading its script and meeting with them, but Sandberg had already been approached by Warner Bros. to make Shazam!
+David F. Sandberg met with Sony beforehand to discuss the possibility of directing the film, reading its script and meeting with them, but Sandberg had already been approached by Warner Bros. to make the DC Extended Universe (DCEU) film Shazam!
 (2019), preferring to direct Shazam! over Venom due to that film's crew consisting of people Sandberg had worked with at New Line Cinema.
-The casting of Hardy, whose son was a big fan of Venom, happened quickly after he left director J. C. Chandor's Triple Frontier in April and Sony "saw an opportunity to court an in-demand talent".
+The casting of Hardy, whose son was a big fan of Venom, happened quickly after he left director J. C. Chandor's Triple Frontier (2019) in April and Sony "saw an opportunity to court an in-demand talent".
 Hardy was paid $7 million for his involvement.
+Hardy practiced mixed martial arts, boxing, and jiu-jitsu for five weeks for the role.